mjcdev1/python-conestoga/README.md

 # python-conestoga

-## This repository will contain all Python projects in the Python Development 2 course through Conestoga College.
-This README will contain detailed instructions on how to use each script
+## This repository will contain all Python projects in the Python Development 2 course through Conestoga College, and this README will contain a brief description

-### **Python Blackjack Project**
+### To run any of the scripts in this repository, open a command line and run 'python3 <file_name>.py" for the script you want, replacing <file_name> with the name of the file.
+You must have python3 installed on your system.

+- python_blackjack.py: A blackjack game made in Python that features a simple betting and bank account system